adelbonn/724Events-debug_P9_OC/journalTest.md

  - Test : "When a event card is created › a title, a label and a month are displayed"
  - Erreur Impossible de trouver le texte "avril"
  - Composant : EventCard
- - Type : Erruer d'affichage de date
+ - Type : Erreur d'affichage de date

 - Message d'erreur dans le terminal:
     TestingLibraryElementError: Unable to find an element with the text: /avril/.
 This could be because the text is broken up by multiple elements.
 In this case, you can provide a function for your text matcher to make your matcher more flexible.